 No matter your age, backpacking the Sierra can be a life changing experience.
 The Trans-Sierra Xtreme Challenge is an annual series of guided 75 mile backpacking treks across Sequoia and Kings Canyon National Parks.
 The inspirational journey traverses some of the most remote, least-traveled regions of the Sierra before culminating with an ascent on Mt.
 Whitney (elevation 14,505 feet), the highest point in the lower 48 states.
 This week-long trans-Sierra hike to Mt.
 Whitney is open to fit and motivated individuals of all ages and experience levels.
 You’ll cover 75+ miles in one week, with over 20,000 feet in cumulative elevation gain and 18,000 feet in cumulative elevation loss.

 - Guided 8 night, 75+ mile trans-Sierra hike to Mt.
 Whitney

 - Transportation from the Fresno/Clovis area to our trailhead

 - Facilitate carpool transportation to/from Northern and Southern California

 - Personalized pack check prior to departure

 - All meals and snacks in the back-country

 - Group gear and equipment

-- Backpack, sleeping bag, sleeping pad if needed
+- Backpack, tent, sleeping bag and pad if needed

 - Post-hike closing meal and opportunity to shower